awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-external-performance.md

 + Use the fewest columns possible in your queries\.

 + Use multiple files to optimize for parallel processing\.
-Keep your file sizes between 100 MB and 1 GB\.
+Keep your file sizes larger than 64 MB\.
 Avoid data size skew by keeping files about the same size\.

 + Put your large fact tables in Amazon S3 and keep your frequently used, smaller dimension tables in your local Amazon Redshift database\.